mam10eks/ir-lab-sose-2023/milestone-02/README.md

 The image that we have created already has a script `/workspace/run-pyterrier-notebook.py` embedded (see the [source if you want more information](run-pyterrier-notebook.py)).
 This script takes a jupyter notebook and the input and output directory as arguments and executes the notebook by injecting the input and output.

-To execute the [pyterrier-bm25.ipynb](pyterrier-bm25.ipynb) in our docker image on your system as TIRA would execute it, the command would look like:
+To execute the [pyterrier-bm25.ipynb](pyterrier-bm25.ipynb) notebook that we included in our docker image on your system as TIRA would execute it, the command is:

 ```
 tira-run \